Emik03/KeepCoding/Documentation/PathManager.md

 #### [KeepCoding](index.md 'index')
 ### [KeepCoding](KeepCoding.md 'KeepCoding')
 ## PathManager Class
 Allows loading external information stored on the module.
+Default values are returned either when run on the editor or when an [System.IO.IOException](https://docs.microsoft.com/en-us/dotnet/api/System.IO.IOException 'System.IO.IOException') and similar occur.
+The default values are specified in the remarks of each method.
 ```csharp
 public static class PathManager
 ```